AGs Standing Up For America - February 15th, Hour 3

 They're telling them because they know what works because they're dealing with this crap every day.

-This is uh, you know, easy to deal with, unnecessary.
+This is easy to deal with.

-Listen, in the I'm not saying I know all everything about your wife's case, but there are needless deaths occurring, and we're not we we are not serving people medically the way they deserve to be treated.
+Listen, I'm not saying I know everything about your wife's case, but there are needless deaths occurring.

-I mean, you can't believe you know, all of a sudden people are getting nowhere.
+I mean, you can't believe, you know, all of a sudden people are getting nowhere.

-Can I talk to Dr. So and so?
+Can I talk to Dr. So-and-so?

-It shouldn't take somebody that is in the news business, and I'm not calling in in my professional capacity.
+It shouldn't take somebody that is in the news business.

-I'm calling to to help a friend, a relative, a stranger, a friend of a friend, a friend of a friend's grandmother.
+I'm calling to help a friend, a relative, a stranger, a friend of a friend, a friend of a friend's grandmother.

-It it is beyond nauseating to me.
+It is beyond nauseating to me.

-It's just it's it's insane.
+It's just, it's insane.

-Well, I really pray for you.
+I really pray for you.

 I'm so sorry about your loss.